The importance of leadership vision

 Communicating your vision with clarity is vitally important because no one can decide to follow you until they know what direction you’re headed in.
 If your vision is one that touches a chord with many people and if you can communicate it well, people will be happy to join you in working towards your goals.
 Your goals then become their goals and so becomes a shared vision.

-Effectively communicating the vision means living the vision; that means doing what you say and practicing what you preach.
+Effectively communicating the vision means living the vision; that means doing what you say and practising what you preach.
 A good leader must also engage all managers and leaders in a way that creates alignment with their core values and purpose so that they, in turn, model behaviours consistent with the vision.
 It is through such action that everyone will believe in and live a meaningful manifestation of the vision.

 The vision should be shared at every opportunity available to them.
 Repetition breeds awareness, acceptance, and understanding of the vision.
 Most importantly, top leaders should always act in a manner consistent with the vision.